oauthstuff/draft-oauth-rar/main.md

 }
 ```

 Note: Authorization request URIs containing authorization details in a request parameter or a request object can become very long.
-Implementers SHOULD therefore consider to use the `request_uri` parameter as defined in [@I-D.ietf-oauth-jwsreq], potentially in combination with the pushed request object mechanism as defined in [@PRO] to pass authorization details in a reliable and secure manner.
+Implementers SHOULD therefore consider using the `request_uri` parameter as defined in [@I-D.ietf-oauth-jwsreq], potentially in combination with the pushed request object mechanism as defined in [@PRO] to pass authorization details in a reliable and secure manner.

 ## Authorization Request Processing